tjohns/zf/README.txt

         /incubator

 All documentation is in HTML and can be viewed with your web browser.
-As with the software itself, the documentation is a preview release and in many areas is not complete.
+As with the software itself, the documentation is a beta release and in many areas is not complete.
 We consider documentation to be a necessary part of any software product, so we are working on it with high priority.